-Alcohol consumption during pregnancy is associated with delayed Lactogenesis II, onset of copious milk (Rocha 2020).
+Alcohol consumption during pregnancy is associated with a delay in milk production or lactogenesis II.
+(Rocha 2020)

-Some medicinal products containing high concentrations of alcohol as an excipient should be avoided during breastfeeding (Nice 2000).
+Some medications containing high concentrations of alcohol (Agua del Carmen, Denubil) as an excipient should be avoided during breastfeeding.
+(Nice 2000)

 Your contribution is essential for this service to continue to exist.
 We need the generosity of people like you who believe in the benefits of breastfeeding.